-Program Overview: Clinicians and health care professionals are unaware of best practices to be utilized regarding appropriate personnel allocation in hospice and palliative care.
-As such, they do not know how to adequately counsel patients & families on appropriate personnel utilization in the hospice and palliative care setting.
+- Program Overview: Clinicians and health care professionals are unaware of best practices to be utilized regarding appropriate personnel allocation in hospice and palliative care.
+As such, they do not know how to adequately counsel patients & families on appropriate personnel utilization in the hospice and palliative care setting. - Faculty: Eric Bush, MD, RPh, MBA

-- Faculty: Eric Bush, MD, RPh, MBA Physician Accreditation Statement: - This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and Hospice and Palliative Board Review.com.
+• Physician Accreditation Statement:

+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and Hospice and Palliative Board Review.com.
 Global is accredited by the ACCME to provide continuing medical education for physicians.

-- Physician Credit Designation: - Global Education Group designates this enduring activity for a maximum of 0.50 AMA PRA Category 1 CreditTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity. - Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information: There is a fee for this educational activity.
+• Physician Credit Designation:

+Global Education Group designates this enduring activity for a maximum of 0.50 AMA PRA Category 1 CreditTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

+- Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information: There is a fee for this educational activity.

+• System Requirements:

-- System Requirements: - PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader\ - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers\, Internet Explorer is not supported on the Macintoch. \Required to view printable (PDF) version of the lesson. - Disclosure of Conflicts of Interest: Global Education Group (Global) requires instructors, planners, managers and other individuals and their spouse/life partner who are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
-All identified conflicts of interest are thoroughly vetted by Global for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.
+- PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader\ - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers\, Internet Explorer is not supported on the Macintoch. \Required to view printable (PDF) version of the lesson. - Disclosure of Conflicts of Interest: Global Education Group (Global) adheres to the policies and guidelines, including the Standards for Integrity and Independence in Accredited CE, set forth to providers by the Accreditation Council for Continuing Medical Education (ACCME) and all other professional organizations, as applicable, stating those activities where continuing education credits are awarded must be balanced, independent, objective, and scientifically rigorous.
+All persons in a position to control the content of an accredited continuing education program provided by Global are required to disclose all financial relationships with any ineligible company within the past 24 months to Global.
+All financial relationships reported are identified as relevant and mitigated by Global in accordance with the Standards for Integrity and Independence in Accredited CE in advance of delivery of the activity to learners.
+The content of this activity was vetted by Global to assure objectivity and that the activity is free of commercial bias.